zchsh/public-domain-ebooks/README.md

 ## Updates

+### 2025-03-25 - trying out kepubify

+On first look, <https://pgaskin.net/kepubify/try/> seems to do exactly what it promises - take a standard `.epub` formatted book, and make it work on Kobo.
+I installed Kepubify with `brew install kepubify`.

+This seems to work - I've added `kepubify` to this project's makefile, and now I can see the cover page I've set on my Kobo.
+However, I still don't have a starting "cover image page" like all my other Kobo e-books seem to do...
+I think this is where I want to go with the now-orphaned `cover.xhtml` file.
+That seems like a decent next step!

+I've got this working through the `Calibre` app... but I haven't tried making it work from scratch.
+There's some output in the `reference` folder that I exported from Calibre.
+I _think_ I may mostly have been missing the addition to the spine...

 ### 2025-03-25 - getting a cover image working

 Seems to be a combo of metadata in the `root.opf` file... and apparently also a page in the document?
 Need to figure out the latter.
 EPUB _samples_ feel like they might be handy here, as well as generally: